Are your nails natural?

 Where do you come up with ideas/inspiration for your nail art?

-I get asked this question a lot and it's definitely a tough one to answer since I pull inspiration from just about everywhere!
-If you're thinking about nail art a lot and it's on your mind, you'll start to notice things in your everyday life that could be used as inspiration.
-Youtube videos are also a great place to pull inspiration from because there are a lot of great nail artists out there.
-But remember, if you're using someone else's design, credit them for it.
-And if you're ever at a loss for inspiration, animal print is always a great choice (that's my back-up if I'm ever out of ideas)!
+I get asked this question a lot and it's definitely a tough one to answer since I pull inspiration from just about everywhere.
+Basically, if you're thinking about nail art a lot and it's on your mind, you'll start to notice things in your everyday life that can be used as inspiration.
+And if you're ever at a loss for inspiration, animal print is always a great choice (that's my go-to design option if I'm ever out of ideas).

 What is your favourite nail polish brand?